 Early in the first year our residents choose a faculty advisor.
 The role of resident advisor is an important one.
 Residents meet with their advisor a minimum of three times a year, as well as on an as-needed basis.
 The advisor will review the resident’s evaluations with him/her and assist with any personal or academic needs.
 Advisors are also very informative in guiding residents to appropriate career counseling and mentorship, and are a great resource to the resident in formulating an Individualized Learning Plan (ILP).

 Each year the resident will perform a self-assessment.
 This will include a review of career goals, a ranking of personal strengths and weaknesses, a self-rating in the six core competencies, and the setting of learning goals and strategies for the year.
 Learning goals should be focused, achievable, and measurable.

-The advisor will review the ILP with the resident throughout the year, to determine whether the resident is moving forward in achieving the desired goals.
+The advisor will review the ILP with the resident throughout the year to determine whether the resident is moving forward in achieving their desired goals.